Grant Writing Fund

 - Hourly wages for assistants

-All funding must be used within one year of the grant award date; unused funds will be returned to the Grant Writing Fund.
+All funding must be used within one year of the grant award date.
 In the event that the principle investigator (PI) fails to submit a proposal to an external funding source, the PI will not be eligible to receive Research and Grants program funding for a period of two years.
-Faculty who intend to seek awards from this fund as well as the University’s Faculty Development Committee must note this in their application and may be asked for additional clarification about the concurrent use of these two funding sources.

 The awardee(s) will be required to submit a copy of the completed grant proposal to the Office of Sponsored Programs within one year after receiving the award.
 The Office of Sponsored programs should be provided with a copy of the letter from the external agency that notifies the applicant of the funding decision.